amanb87/flask-restplus/doc/documenting.rst

 The ``@api.expect()`` decorator allows you to specify the expected input fields and is a shortcut for ``@api.doc(body=<fields>)``.
-It accepts an optional boolean parameter ``validate`` defining wether or not the payload should be validated.
+It accepts an optional boolean parameter ``validate`` defining whether or not the payload should be validated.
 The validation behavior can be customized globally by either setting the ``RESTPLUS_VALIDATE`` configuration to True or passing ``validate=True`` to the API constructor.